featureform/featureform/docs/providers/kubernetes.md

 {% endcode %}

-### Updatable Configuration Fields
+### Mutable Configuration Fields

 * `description`
 * `docker_image`

-* File store updatable configuration fields
+For your file store provider documentation for its mutable fields.

 ### Dataframe Transformations